santarsierilorenzo/tradestation-python-client/README.md

 &nbsp;

-`tradestation-python-client` is an **unofficial Python client** for interacting with the TradeStation REST and Streaming APIs.
+`tradestation-python-client` is an **unofficial Python client** for interacting with the TradeStation APIs.

 ## 📦 Installation (PyPI Package)